re-publish takes longer than expected

 I tested the new, quicker implementation to ensure it was omitting NEVRA from other repos using:

 # create two repos pulp-admin rpm repo create --repo-id rhel6 --feed https://YOURCDNHOSTNAME/content/dist/rhel/server/6/6Server/x86_64/os/ --download-policy on_demand pulp-admin rpm repo create --repo-id rhel7 --feed https://YOURCDNHOSTNAME/content/dist/rhel/server/7/7Server/x86_64/os/ --download-policy on_demand # sync two repos pulp-admin rpm sync publish run --repo-id rhel6 pulp-admin rpm sync publish run --repo-id rhel7 # <----- this is where I checked the filtering to ensure that rhel6 rpms were filtered out. # For example RHSA-2014:1293 and RHSA-2016:1217 both refer to RPMs in EL6 and EL7.

-#19 Updated by semyers over 4 years ago
+#19 Updated by semyers about 5 years ago

 For the following repo with 213 rpms, and 163 errata, the Errata publish step was taking about 32 seconds.
 With the new implementation is takes < 2.